friosavila/playingwithstata/twfe/readme.md

 3. Treatment Heterogeneity across time (t)
 ------------------------------------------

-	The following parameters can be used to modify the heterogeneity of the Treatment effects across time:
+The following parameters can be used to modify the heterogeneity of the treatment effects across time:

 	 TTE_it   =  het0_i  *  TEFF0  +  het1_i  *  TEFF1  * het1_it *  het2_it
     	\______/    \______/   \_____/   \______/   \_____/  \______/   \______/
 	Total T       Ind.
 Eff0	  Ind.
 Eff1      time      time effect       heter0               heter1              heter1    heter2

 Two parameters are used to determine heterogeneity.
 This affect het1_t and het2_t.

 	HET1_IT: